alannguyen90/FlaskCamServer/README.md

 ## Description
 This project is designed to host a server on a Raspberry Pi 3 that is able to serve live video from its Raspberry Pi Camera.
 In addition, it allows users on the hosted website to rotate and angle the camera using a pan and tilt servo setup in order to look around wherever the system is placed.

-This repo was made during CSS428
+This repo was made during CSS428 at the University of Washington

-+ hi

 ## Requirements